madprops/clipton/README.md

 ## About

-Language: `Python` with a little bit of `C`.

 Clipton helps you go back to previous clipboard text.

 It has 2 modes: the [Rofi](https://github.com/davatorium/rofi) menu, and the clipboard watcher.

 The clipboard watcher is used to save copied text automatically.

-It works by using `copyevent` to detect clipboard changes.

 The [Rofi](https://github.com/davatorium/rofi) menu is used to view and select saved items.